techprav2010/SFND_3D_Object_Tracking/README.md

 * Code is functional and returns the specified output.
 Also, the code is able to deal with outlier Lidar points in a statistically robust way to avoid severe estimation errors.

-* Implementation: calulate TTC (Time To Collision) given lidar points, optimize to avoid outliers.
+* Implementation: calculate TTC (Time To Collision) given front lane lidar points, optimize TTC to considering the outliers.
     ``` c++
             void computeTTCLidar(std::vector<LidarPoint> &lidarPointsPrev,
                                  std::vector<LidarPoint> &lidarPointsCurr, double frameRate, double &TTC, Config3DObjectTrack &config3d, AuditLog &audit)